Lamiaceae: Mint Family — Salvia and other sages

 Notes:

 This is a prostrate, mat-forming sub-shrub, with leafless flowering stems.
 Flowers are in 5–8 whorls, 1–1.5 cm across.
-The blue to violet flowers have a distinctive, fringed lower lip, that is generally more than 2 × the upper.
+The blue to violet flowers have a distinctive, fringed lower lip, that is at about twice as long as the upper.
 Leaves are 3–6 cm, puckered, elliptic to ovate and with minute teeth.

 Crimson / California Hummingbird Sage – Salvia spathacea